 - Inflammation is proving to be the core problem in numerous chronic conditions affecting Americans today.
 (13)

-- The National Center for Biotechnology Information (NCBI) acknowledges depression as a “inflammatory disease”.
+- The National Center for Biotechnology Information (NCBI) acknowledges depression as an “inflammatory disease”.
 (27)

 If depression is a symptom of inflammation, then treating depression alone is not going to lead to true healing nor resolution of symptoms long term.
 If we want to treat depression, we must address the core issue: inflammation.